gabriel-ferreras/ChipSeqPipeline/README.md

   1. Pie plot of the distribution of summits in different genetic elements, generated by *plotAnnoPie()*.
   2. Bar plot of the distribution of summits in different genetic elements, generated by *plotAnnoBar()*.
   3. Distance plot of the distribution of summits regarding their distance to the TSS, generated by *plotDistToTSS()*.

+> Note that this file will only be generated if running on narrow peak mode.

 </details>